WE ARE EXTREMELY HAPPY TO BE QUEBEC'S LONG DISTANCE TRIATHLON CHAMPIONSHIPS.

 Body marking - Volunteers will be waiting for you in front of the big white tent.
 You may choose to "self body mark" to save time.
 Numbers go on both arms and outside on both thighs.
 On your right calf, write your age as of December 31, 2018.

 All finishers will receive a finisher's medal and will be able to print a certificate after the race.
 Top overall male and female will receive a plaque.

 Meals are served in the big white tent.
 Please remember that you swim, bike, run and then you eat - in that order!

 The Athletes' Quarters have been fully renovated in 2016 with new washrooms and showers.
 These facilities are opened to all athletes.

 On the bike course, there are 2 port-o-johns located in the "Pits Area".
 On the run, there are two port-o-johns at the far end of the basin.
 There are many indoor toilets at the Garage Grand-Prix on the north side of the basin.

 Our medical staff will keep an eye on our athletes throughout the race.
-The medical staff has the right to stop any participant during the race or to disqualify an athlete for his/her own safety.
+The medical staff has the right to stop any participant during the race for his/her own safety.
 However, please remember that if a medic stops you, or if you receive medical attention on the course, this does not mean that you will be disqualified.

 Please note that we have numerous "first responders" circling the course.
 The main medical area with our doctor is located in the Athletes' Quarters near the finish line.